Quantum advantage in zero-error function computation with side information: Orthogonal representation of graphs

-\begin{definition}[Lov\'asz number] Let $G$ be a finite simple graph.
+\begin{definition}{\it Lov\'asz number.} Let $G$ be a finite simple graph.
 Its Lov\'asz number $\vartheta(G)$ \cite{lovasz1979shannon} is

-where the minimization is over all orthogonal representations $\phi$ such that every vertex is mapped to a real vector, and over all unit-norm real vectors $c$ ($c$ is called the handle). \end{definition} \begin{definition}[Projective rank \cite{Roberson_13}] A $d/r$-projective representation of a graph $G$ is an assignment of rank $r$ projectors in $\bbC^{d\times d}$ to the vertices of $G$ such that distinct \textbf{non-adjacent} vertices are assigned orthogonal projectors.
+where the minimization is over all orthogonal representations $\phi$ such that every vertex is mapped to a real vector, and over all unit-norm real vectors $c$ ($c$ is called the handle). \end{definition}

+A projector $P$ is a Hermitian matrix in $\bbC^{d\times d}$ such that $P^2=P.$ \begin{definition}{\it Projective rank \cite{Roberson_13}.} A $d/r$-projective representation of a graph $G$ is an assignment of rank $r$ projectors in $\bbC^{d\times d}$ to the vertices of $G$ such that distinct \textbf{non-adjacent} vertices are assigned orthogonal projectors.
 We say that the value of a $d/r$-representation is the rational number $d/r$.
 The projective rank of $G$, denoted by $\xi_f(G)$, is defined by

-\end{definition} We note that a $d/1$-projective representation is an orthogonal representation, so $\xi_f(G)\le \xi(G)$. \begin{lemma} \begin{enumerate}[label=(\alph*)] \item If $G\subseteq H$, then $\vartheta(G) \ge \vartheta (H)$. \item $\alpha(G)\le \vartheta(G)$.
-[Lemma 3 of \cite{lovasz1979shannon}] \item $\vartheta(G\lor H) =\vartheta(G\boxtimes H) = \vartheta(G)\vartheta(H)$.
-[Theorem 7 of \cite{lovasz1979shannon}]\footnote{Lov\'asz noted that $\vartheta(G\lor H) = \vartheta(G)\vartheta(H)$ follows from the arguments in \cite{lovasz1979shannon}.
-We provide an explicit proof in Appendix \ref{app:vartheta_multiplicity} for completeness.}. \item $\vartheta(G) \le \xi_f({G})\le \xi({G})$.
-[Section 6 of \cite{Mancinska16}] \end{enumerate} Using the results in parts (b), (c) and (d), we have
+\end{definition} We note that a $d/1$-projective representation is an orthogonal representation, so $\xi_f(G)\le \xi(G)$. \begin{lemma} \begin{enumerate}[label=(\alph*)] \item If $G\subseteq H$, then $\vartheta(G) \ge \vartheta (H)$. \item $\alpha(G)\le \vartheta(G)$ (Lemma 3 of \cite{lovasz1979shannon}). \item $\vartheta(G\lor H) =\vartheta(G\boxtimes H) = \vartheta(G)\vartheta(H)$ (Theorem 7 of \cite{lovasz1979shannon})\footnote{Lov\'asz noted that $\vartheta(G\lor H) = \vartheta(G)\vartheta(H)$ follows from the arguments in \cite{lovasz1979shannon}.
+We provide an explicit proof in Appendix \ref{app:vartheta_multiplicity} for completeness.}. \item $\vartheta(G) \le \xi_f({G})\le \xi({G})$ (Section 6 of \cite{Mancinska16}). \end{enumerate} Using the results in parts (b), (c) and (d), we have